Within the last year I made a pretty major purchase (for me): high-quality noise cancelling headphones with Bluetooth.

 I really do love these headphones, but they are not perfect.

 Price: These are not inexpensive headphones.
-At the writing of this post they are about $350 US, which is about the same as what I spent on them a year ago.
 If you feel like you can justify an investment in high-quality Bluetooth noise-cancelling headphone, then I definitely recommend these.

 These Sony headphones cannot do that.
 If you are actively listening on a device and want to switch to another paired device, you have to turn off the Bluetooth connection with the first device, then turn on the connection with the second device.
 I rarely switch between devices, so this has only happened to me two or three times.
-I will say, though, that when I have had to switch devices, it was kind of a pain.
+I will say, though, that when I have had to switch devices, it was kind of a pain, especially if I was listening through my laptop and I needed to answer a call on my phone.
 If you switch between devices during a single listening session, know that these headphones will be somewhat annoying.

 My vanity: This is a silly thing, but having the band across the top of my head messes up my hair.
 Also, the larger earpieces mess up the hair on the side of my head.
 But I knew that going in, and I still think the trade-off is worth it.
 There’s a reason I’m not running a fashion or hair style blog. 🙂